In 60 Seconds

 Verification Checklist

-• Expiration Dates: Do your quotes expire in 30 days?
-(Protects you from material cost increases).
+- Expiration Dates: Your quotes clearly state they expire in 30 days (protecting you from material price hikes).

 FAQ

 Q: Is it annoying to call 3 times?
-A: No. You are a professional managing a project.
-Until they say "No," you are assuming they want the outcome.
+A: No. You are a consultant helping them solve a problem.
+Until they say "No," you should assume they are just busy.

 Sources and References